pymedphys/pymedphys/docs/getting-started/faq.rst

 Can I use the PyMedPhys CLI within a commercial, closed-source, product?
 ------------------------------------------------------------------------

 Yes, you can.
-We have exposed our CLI in such a way that complex internal data structures are not exposed.
+We have written our CLI in such a way that complex internal data structures are not exposed.
 As such, if the only way your code interfaces with PyMedPhys is via the CLI we have exposed then your program can be considered a separate program, not a derivative.
 Any distribution of your